communications-mining

 Model Training

 In order to query a model for predictions you of course need to have a trained model.
-A model is trained by labeling some of the data you ingested.
-Since multiple hours of labeling are required in order to produce a model that performs well, we will be using pre-labeled data in this tutorial so that you won't need to train your own model.
+A model is trained by annotating some of the data you ingested.
+Since multiple hours of annotating are required in order to produce a model that performs well, we will be using pre-annotated data in this tutorial so that you won't need to train your own model.

 In a real-life scenario, a model trainer should have good domain knowledge of the data.
 For example, the user of a support mailbox would be a good model trainer to label the data coming from that mailbox.
 The training needs to be done carefully in order to produce a model that performs well and is not biased.
 To that end, Communications Mining provides training resources and offers hands-on training workshops.